What is Solar Cybersecurity?

 SETO’s research and development projects in cybersecurity are developing more secure ways to operate solar and other DER that will enable grid operators to rapidly detect physical and cyber‐based disturbances and use solar energy generation to recover quickly from power outages at critical infrastructure sites.

-Innovative solutions may include identifying and protecting against new vulnerabilities from DER, enhanced detection schemes for attacks that cross from customer devices to utility systems, automated response and recovery techniques, and resilience to endure multiple simultaneous attacks.
-Since cyberattack strategies frequently shift, solutions must be dynamic and evolve to maintain critical grid capabilities.
+Since cyberattack strategies evolve quickly and frequently shift, solutions must be dynamic to maintain critical grid capabilities.
+Innovative solutions may include development of standards and technology tool kits to identify and protect against new vulnerabilities from DER, enhanced detection schemes for attacks that cross from customer devices to utility systems, automated response and recovery techniques, and resilience to endure multiple simultaneous attacks.
 Several of SETO’s funding programs have projects that focus on cybersecurity:

-- Solar Energy Technologies Office Lab Call FY2022-24 – the Securing Solar for the Grid project in this lab call is creating cybersecurity standards for distributed energy resources (DER) and inverter-based resources (IBR), which includes solar inverters, for new products entering the market and operating in the field.
+- Solar Energy Technologies Office Lab Call FY2022-24 – the Securing Solar for the Grid (S2G) project in this lab call is creating cybersecurity standards and certifications, cyber-physical network monitoring tools, risk assessments and mitigation strategies, and stakeholder training for distributed energy resources and inverter-based resources, which includes solar inverters, for new products entering the market and operating in the field.

 - Solar Energy Technologies Office Fiscal Year 2019 funding program – creating strategic plans and decision-making tools that enhance cybersecurity solutions and develop technologies that protect power electronic devices from cyberattacks.